Sonata-Princeton/SONATA-DEV/sonata/tutorials/background.md

 ```

 Note: `tcp.flags` is a an eight bit field.
 Binary representation for
-`tcp.flags` field for SYN packets is `00000010`, i.e. its decimal value
+`tcp.flags` field for SYN packets is `00000010`, i.e., its decimal value
  is `2` Similarly, `FIN` packets will have `tcp.flags=1`, `ACK` packets
  will have `tcp.flags=16` and so on.